QE-Lab/dqcsim/README.md

 ### Users

-New users are encouraged check out the [documentation](https://mbrobbel.github.io/dqcsim/).
+New users are encouraged to check out the [documentation](https://mbrobbel.github.io/dqcsim/).

 ### Plugin developers